kube-bind/kube-bind/docs/content/developers/publishing-a-release.md

 To use `release-notes` you will need to generate a GitHub API token (Settings -> Developers settings -> Personal access tokens -> Fine-grained tokens).
 A token with _Public Repositories (read-only)_ repository access and no further permissions is sufficient.
 Store the token somewhere safe and export it as `GITHUB_TOKEN` environment variable.

-Then, run run the `release-notes` tool (set `PREV_VERSION` to the version released before the one you have just released).
+Then, run the `release-notes` tool (set `PREV_VERSION` to the version released before the one you have just released).

 ```shell
 TAG=v0.5.0